flhofer/dell_TB16_firmware/README.md

 SuperSpeed USB is ideal for, e.g., monitor USB-HUBs or USB-NAS.
 No problems

 ### 8. Thunderbolt 3 (USB Type-C)
-Limited Thunderbolt is available for Daisy-chain DP via tunneling, e.g., Multiple USB-C monitors or some USB 3.1 Superspeed devices.
+Limited (intended) Thunderbolt is available for Daisy-chain DP via tunneling, e.g., Multiple USB-C monitors or some USB 3.1 Superspeed devices.
 In particular configurations, it may reach 5120 x 2880 @ 60 Hz for a single display.
 DP functionality not tested.

-### 9. 3.5 mm Speaker-out
+### 9. 7.4 mm DC-in power
+According to the manual, the Dock does not accept 130W power supplies.
+However, viable power options are 130W, 180W, or 240W.
+The power supply limits the energy that can be supplied to the laptop.
+Unless you have a specific Dell Model, you should not need the 240W power supply, as the 100W limit can only be waived by Dell proprietary protocols.
+Power limits are 40-60W with a 130W PSU, 60-90W with a 180W PSU, and up to 130W with a 240W PSU.
+Some users say the TB16 won't deliver more than 60W (20V @3A) for non-Dell systems.
+It should be enough for most Laptops/Ultrabooks.

-### 10. 7.4 mm DC-in power
+### 10. 3.5 mm Speaker-out

-### 11. Dell Docking station connector (Dell Proprietary connection to USB Type 3 port on PC)
+### 11. Dell Docking station connector
+Dell Proprietary connection to USB Type 3 port on PC.
+The light does not go on with, e.g., MacBooks, but it works and charges.

 ### 12. Headset Jack